 In a lot of cases, this water is mixed with purification chemicals like chlorine, fluoride, and others, which could harm your pet’s immune system.
 So, make sure your water supply is clean, and the water is drinkable for both animals and humans.

 Sometimes, people recommend distilling water for ferrets, but I would argue that this is not a good idea.
 Yes, the distilling of water can reduce the impurities, but it also removes the vital nutrients and minerals that were there naturally.
 The best process arguably would be to use filtration.

 Moreover, if your water supply contains other elements like a high dosage of salt in case you are living in a mountainous area, try to find sources of clean water or use an RO (reverse osmosis) filter in your home.
 This is the best solution for your ferret.

 How to get a ferret to drink water

-- Use a water bottle instead of the bowl
+- Use a water bowl instead of a bottle

 - Make the water slightly warm